TolikPylypchuk/SharpHook/docs/articles/logging.md

 libuiohook can log messages throughout its execution.
 By default the messages are not logged anywhere, but you can get these logs by using `UioHook.SetLoggerProc`, or the `ILogSource` interface and its default implementation, `LogSource`.

-libuiohook logs contain the log level (debug, info, warning, error), the message format, and message arguments.
+libuiohook logs contain the log level (debug, info, warning, error), message format, and message arguments.

 The message structure is the following: